postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 ### Uploading an image

 To upload an image using the Postman editor, select the **Image** tool and select **Browse**.
 Select the image you want to upload and select **Open**.
-The Postman editor supports GIF, JPG, PNG, and SVG formats.
+The Postman editor supports GIF, JPG, PNG, and SVG formats, and the maximum supported image size is 5 MB.

 <img alt="Adding an image" src="https://assets.postman.com/postman-docs/documentation-image-tool-v9-1.jpg" width="560px">